hutscape/palm/timeline.md

 1. Research for modules and sensors
 1. Research for similar projects and tutorials
 1. Research for datasheets
+1. Research on power sources
 1. Do an initial power tree analysis
+1. Decide on a mechanical housing
 1. Settle on a project name
-1. Decide on a mechanical housing
-1. Research on power
 1. Order modules, parts, power required for component testing
 1. Note the prices for prototype items
 1. Note the time taken to receive all the parts